joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-04_gloss-haskell.md

 I made the length of our dials variable, and it all depends on the parameter of "baseLength", which is "w".
 This is going to be the width of our clockface.
-You can see that we have three FUNCTIONS defining the dials, so the dial lengths are variable, but the **proportion** between the dials is fixed by us...
+You can see that three FUNCTIONS define the dials, so the dial lengths are variable, but the **proportion** between the dials is fixed by us...
-Besides, all dials have the same width, so that's why we defined "baseDial = rectangleSolid 15".
+Besides that, all dials have the same width, so that's why we defined "baseDial = rectangleSolid 15".
-We are able to "fixate" or "bind" one parameter of rectangleSolid to 15, thus "baseDial" needs only one more parameter, which is the dial's length.
+We are able to "fix" or "bind" one parameter of rectangleSolid to 15, thus "baseDial" needs only one more parameter, which is the dial's length.
 This ability to "bind" functions partially is a very nice feature of Haskell called "currying".
 Chech it out here if you want to know more: [Currying][3].